-The University recognized an OPEB liability of \$161.9 and \$178.3 million, respectively, for fiscal year 2023 and 2022.
+The University recognized an OPEB liability of \$104.1 million for fiscal year 2024 and \$128.1 million as restated for fiscal year 2023.

 Plan Description-The University operates a single-employer health benefit plan which provides medical/prescription drug benefits for employees, retirees and their spouses.
 Group insurance benefits are established under Iowa Code Chapter 509A.13.
 No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement 75.